wesbos/beginner-javascript-notes/notes/Module 6꞉ Serious Practice Excercises.md

 We went a little over the stuff we have learned, and that is Wes' intention for these exercise videos.

-He is going to push us in these exercises by introducing some new concepts, desctructuring, canvas, right in the exercise.
+He is going to push us in these exercises by introducing some new concepts, destructuring, canvas, right in the exercise.

 This is so you can get an idea of how it works when you are in the headspace of building real world things.

 ---

 ## 34 - Click Outside Modal